Washington

 Washington came closer than almost any other state to passing a comprehensive consumer privacy law, yet the effort failed three consecutive years:

 SB 5376 (2019).
 Introduced by Senator Reuven Carlyle, this was the first version of the Washington Privacy Act.
 It passed the Senate but died in the House in April 2019.
-The primary disagreement was over whether the bill should include a private right of action allowing consumers to sue for violations.
+The primary disagreement was whether the bill should include a private right of action allowing consumers to sue for violations.

 SB 6281 (2020).
 A revised version was introduced for the 2020 session.
 It again passed the Senate but failed in the House over the same enforcement dispute.